Resident Evil 4 Remake: Release date, trailers, everything we know so far

 Resident Evil 4 is one of the most celebrated entries in the Resident Evil series.
 Not only was it a shot in the arm for an aging franchise, but it revolutionized the third-person action-adventure genre.
-There’s a reason the game has been ported to nearly every platform since release.
-In fact, it’s so celebrated some fans argue it doesn’t need a remake at all.
+There’s a reason the game has been ported to nearly every platform since its release.
+In fact, it’s so celebrated that some fans argue it doesn’t need a remake at all.

 When played on modern systems, the original Resident Evil 4 holds up rather well, and the argument that a remake is unnecessary and that Capcom should instead turn their attention to Code Veronica or Dino Crisis carries some weight.
 However, with Resident Evil 4 being a popular and commercially successful entity, bringing it back into the fold for next-gen consoles is an exciting prospect.

 After Resident Evil Village swept up at the 2021 Game of the Year awards, let’s look at everything we know about the Resident Evil 4 remake.

 - Does the Resident Evil 4 Remake have a release date?

 - What platforms will the Resident Evil 4 remake be on?

 - Gameplay & content

 - Resident Evil 4 creator’s view on a remake